Betterez/btrz-simple-dao/README.md

 node >= v6.11.1

 ## Change log
+  * 2.4.6 - Refactor removeById on Operator, document remove and removeById.

+  * 2.4.5 - Added new method remove on Operator.

   * 2.4.4 - Upgrade node to v6.11.1 and mock-simple-dao added.

   * 2.2.1 - Updated docs.

   * 2.2.0 - Added new method findAggregate on Operator to be used similar to existing find method.